wavesurfer.jswavesurfer.js v7 beta is a TypeScript rewrite of wavesurfer.js that brings several improvements:

 <script type="text/javascript" src="https://unpkg.com/wavesurfer.js@beta/dist/plugins/timeline.min.cjs"></script>

-TypeScript types are included in the package, so there's no need to install @types/wavesurfer.js
+TypeScript types are included in the package, so there's no need to install @types/wavesurfer.js.

 See more examples.